 The company has since grown to become Africa’s first ‘integrated customer experience company’, giving businesses of different sizes in Africa access to real-time customer insights to drive strategic decisions based on data.
 While this offers value to businesses, customers are also empowered, especially when their voice is heard and their insights are taken into account.
 The mCRM platform is useful for generating customer experience metrics, including the Net Promoter Score (NPS), a globally recognized metric that measures customer loyalty and satisfaction.
 This score can be used for understanding customers by monitoring customer satisfaction and sustaining long-term profitable relationships.

-Based on the findings of a study conducted under the European Investment Bank-Global Development Network Applied Development Program, the adoption of mCRM may improve business performance because it reinforces customers’ journey in a cost-effective manner.
+Based on the findings of a study conducted under the European Investment Bank-Global Development Network Program in Applied Development Finance, the adoption of mCRM may improve business performance because it reinforces customers’ journey in a cost-effective manner.
 It eases the speed of interaction between the sales force and the customer.
 It also makes it simpler for businesses to administer SMS-based customer feedback surveys at the point-of-sale.
 This is crucial for measuring customer satisfaction.

 Despite the high penetration of mobile phones and mobile money in Kenya, only a small number of firms have embraced mCRM.
 Face-to-face CRM still seems to be preferred over mCRM.
 In addition, there is little awareness of customer satisfaction metrics.
 This presents an opportunity for technology-based businesses offering mCRM solutions in Kenya.